jasonbot/weblog/content/weblog/ser-estar.md

 I have this hard-won lesson over my lifetime: when I stake my identity as _being_ a thing, when I can no longer _do_ the thing I lose my sense of self and spiral into crisis.
 I _am_ a good programmer, so _I **am** an entity only when **I am programming**_.

 If I spend a week in the hospital, as I did a few years ago, I _am no longer programming_.
 I have lost my anchor.
 This is upsetting!
-I need to find a better _I AM_ or accept that programming in an _I DO_.
+I need to find a better _I AM_ or accept that programming is an _I DO_.

 People who take moral stances often consider themselves to _be the good guys_, a quality inherent in themselves, versus being people who happen to strive to _do the good thing_.
 When you are tautologically good, this is bad!
 You can do evil but by definition you are _doing good because good is what you are_.
 I see it in this quote: